-Multifuel Energy Ltd. (MEL) is operates a new £300 million multifuel plant on land owned by SSE at Ferrybridge ‘C’ Power Station near Knottingley in West Yorkshire.
+Multifuel Energy Ltd. (MEL) is constructing a new £300 million multifuel plant on land owned by SSE at Ferrybridge ‘C’ Power Station near Knottingley in West Yorkshire.
 This project is called Ferrybridge Multifuel 1 (FM1).

-Construction of FM1 began in October 2012, and the plant became fully commercially operational on 31 July 2015.
+Construction of FM1 began in 2012, and the plant is expected to be fully commercially operational during 2015.

 For the latest updates on the progress of the construction project, please see the news pages of this website

 Photo: Roger D Smith October 2014